Planning and Development in Foothills County

 - Public Open Houses

 - Direct mail

 Our primary mode of communicating with the public is through announcements in the local newspaper, the Western Wheel.
-The MD purchases subscriptions to the Western Wheel for all land owners in the MD.
+The County purchases subscriptions to the Western Wheel for all land owners in the County.
 Please check the paper weekly for information.